xmos/vocalfusion-rpi-setup/README.md

 - configure MCLK at 12288kHz from pin 7 (BCM 4)
 - configure I2S BCLK at 3072kHz from pin 12 (BCM18)
 - update the alias for Audacity
-- update the asoundrc file
+- update the asoundrc file to support I2S devices
 - add a cron job to reset the device at boot up
 - add a cron job to configure the DAC at boot up

 For XVF361x-UA devices these actions will be done as well:

-- update the asoundrc file
+- update the asoundrc file to support USB devices
-- update udev rules
+- update udev rules so that root privileges are not needed to access USB control interface

 ## Setup